-It's worth mentioning that an Apple M1 Mac doesn't have SMC settings because SMC is reset automatically during the restart on these Macs.
+It's worth mentioning that an Apple silicon Mac doesn't have SMC settings because SMC is reset automatically during the restart on these Macs.

-After resetting SMC, you can charge your MacBook Pro with the power adapter and check if it can be charged normally.
+After resetting SMC, you can charge your MacBook Pro with the power adapter and check if it can be charged now.

 Check the battery

-If you still cannot charge your MacBook Pro after resetting SMC, you should check whether your laptop battery has any problems or not.
+If you still cannot charge your MacBook Pro after resetting SMC, you should check whether your laptop battery has any problems.
 Especially for an aged MacBook Pro with a removable battery.